-Just as grief and traumatic memory are on-going and evolving processes of the mind, this photographic series is on-going and evolving over the course of many years.
+Just as grief and traumatic memory are on going and evolving processes of the mind, this photographic series is on going and evolving over the course of many years.

+Rainbows are mistakes.
 Hallucinatory marks on skies and walls, rainbows are moments where fractured light has failed to integrate into a coherent whole.
 As delusions of grandeur and fissures in the fabric of our realities, these chimeras are moments of beauty in broken arcs of brightness.

 Memory is just as hallucinatory.
 Some people remember trips to Disney World or favorite birthday parties filled with balloons that teetered, half-inflated, just below the ceiling.
 Instead, I remember the warmth of the light as it slanted through the window and fell in a half-crescent on the blue and white flowered quilt.
 I remember clutching you tight against me and feeling the thump of your heart as we watched the light dance across the walls.